A1Asriel/a1asriel.github.io/_tabs/about.md

 ## About the website

 *I'm not sure how did you find this place, but since you did, welcome!*
 I've created this website to help you learn something interesting (or not) about me.
-You can get all essential information about me on this page, or check the [links at the bottom](#links) in case if you just want to contact me.
+You can get most of the essential information about me here, or check the [links at the bottom](#links) in case if you just want to contact me.
 While this page provides you some general facts from my life, the blog posts will be bringing my voice into the public with more limited scope, yet detailed thoughts.

-> To get basic information about me, check the [Personal info](#personal-info) section.
+> The basic information about me is specified in the [Personal info](#personal-info) section.
 {: .prompt-info}

 ---

-## Bio
+## About me

-My name is Alt, but I'm also known as Asriel or Azzy.
+My name is Alt, I'm also known as Asriel or Azzy.
 I'm a second-year university student who is studying software engineering.
 My hobbies are programming, text roleplaying, and a lil' bit of gaming.
 I used to play a lot, but now I can't say I'm a real gamer, rather just admiring video games as a culture.
-I support free and open-source software *(although still using that frickin' glassy piece of proprietary blob named Microsoft Шindoшs)*, enjoy skeuomorphic design languages like Windows Aero (not extremely plain modern ones are also good, Fluent Design for instance) and love retrocomputing in general.
+I support free and open-source software *(although still using that frickin' glassy piece of proprietary blob named Microsoft Шindoшs)*, like clean UI designs such as Frutiger Aero or Microsoft Fluent and love retrocomputing in general.

 I can code in Python almost fluently, have a little experience with GDScript, C# and Lua, and currently trying to learn HTML/CSS/JS.
 Also considering learning either C or Rust.
 Occasionally I draw things that pop up in my head, but this piece will tell you their average quality: